Red, sore eyes? You might have dry eye syndrome

 What are the symptoms?

-Classic symptoms include itchy eyes, redness, the sensation of constantly having something in your eye, and a gritty feeling.
-Symptoms can also include excessive watering from the eye, as the body attempts to over-compensate for the lack of tears.
+If you have itchy eyes, redness, the sensation of having something in your eye, a gritty feeling or watery eyes as you try to over-compensate for the lack of tears, you could have dry eyes.

 At Leightons we can diagnose dry eye syndrome by thoroughly discussing your symptoms and making an assessment of the front of your eye (the anterior eye).
 This includes a fluorescein or lissamine green dye test.
 These dyes highlight dry or damaged cells and help us examine the flow of tears.